kosli-dev/loan-calculator/README.md

 # Loan Calculator Demo

-This repository provides a demo project for getting started with the [Merkely DevOps Change Management Platform].
+This repository provides a demo project for getting started with the [Merkely DevOps Change Management Platform](https://app.compliancedb.com).

 # Getting started